project-undefined/NextOnion/README.md

 On the other hand, the other process, the sender, can only send messages, but cannot receive anything.

-The sender creates a spoofed packet and sends that message to a dedicated node (OVERFLOW) on the iota messages.
+The sender creates a spoofed packet and sends that message to a dedicated node (OVERFLOW) on the iota network.

 Well, since the node has no idea what the real IP is, it cannot communicate with the user.